 – Bjarne Stroustrup

-Function overloading is a powerful feature in C++ that is not available in C programming.
-It enables developers to define multiple functions with the same name but different parameter sets.
-These functions can accept a varying number of arguments or different data types, making code more flexible and readable.
+Function overloading is a powerful feature in C++ that is not available in the C programming language.
+It allows developers to define multiple functions with the same name but different parameter lists.
+These functions may differ in the number of parameters.
+They may also differ in the types of parameters they accept.
+This difference makes code clearer and easier to read.

 Let’s explore this concept further with an example: